- Quick chainsaw chain Q & As

 - It may be difficult to avoid your saw chains from getting tangled by going into the past as of yet.

-- To avoid your chains from interlacing, in the future keep them stored neatly and properly.
+- To avoid your chains from interlacing, in the future keep the chain stored neatly and properly.

-- Maintain your chains with oil even when not in use so that the chains don’t easily lock up and have them stored properly in a dry area.
+- Maintain your chains with oil even when not in use so that the chains don’t easily lock up by storing parts properly in a dry area.

 - Observe proper tensions when operating, nothing too tight or too loose.